At REAch2, our actions and our intentions as school leaders are guided by our Touchstones:

 Induction and training

-- We will train all academy staff and volunteers to equip them with the necessary skills and knowledge to support them to fulfil their safeguarding responsibilities.
+- We will train all academy staff and volunteers to equip them with the necessary skills and knowledge to support them to fulfill their safeguarding responsibilities.
 This will take place upon induction and will be refreshed regularly, no less than annually, throughout the course of their work with our academy;

 - Training and refresher sessions will reinforce understanding of: the types of abuse, including specific safeguarding issues; the adult’s role in recognising and responding to abuse; the academy’s processes for recording and following up on any concerns.
 Policies, policy updates, and statutory information will also be shared during induction and refresher sessions (see page 6 ‘Implementation’ for further information)

 Types of abuse and specific safeguarding issues

 - We recognise that adults working in our academy are in a unique position to recognise and respond to signs of abuse, and that these can take place and manifest in a variety of ways, including peer on peer;

 - Induction training and regular refresher sessions will equip staff and volunteers to understand the different types of abuse, including specific safeguarding issues such as Female Genital Mutilation and radicalisation, and support them to know how to respond to any concerns;